-Primary Treating Medical Practitioner (PTMP)
+8.1 Primary Treating Medical Practitioner (PTMP)

-Guild acknowledges that the Primary Treating Medical Practitioners play a crucial role in the recovery, successful medical rehabilitation and effective and sustained return to work of an injured worker.
-A Primary Medical Practitioner is the practitioner chosen by an injured worker to participate in the injury management process.
-An injured worker has the right to choose his or her Primary Treating Medical Practitioner.
+Guild acknowledges that the Primary Medical Practitioners play a crucial role in the recovery, successful rehabilitation an effective and sustained return to work of an injured worker.
+A Primary Medical Practitioner is the General Practitioner chosen by an injured worker to participate in the injury management process.
+An injured worker has the right to choose his or her Primary Treating Medical Practitioner who must also meet the necessary accreditation requirements.

 In this role medical practitioners have many responsibilities.
-These may include:
+These may include

-- > Diagnosis, ongoing care and treatment of the injured worker - Referral and coordination of appropriate specialist services e.g. medical and allied health - > Completion of Workers Compensation medical certificates - Determination of appropriate work restrictions and the selection of suitable duties - Participation in the development of Injury Management and RTW Plans - > Provision of medical reports when requested
+- Diagnosis, ongoing care and treatment of the injured worker - Referral and coordination of appropriate specialist services e.g. medical and allied health - Completion of Workers Compensation and medical certificates - Determination of appropriate work restriction and the selection of suitable duties - Participation in the development of Injury Management and RTW Plans - Provision of medical reports when requested